Last updated 7th July, 2018

-Being a ‘psychopath’ is not a mental health condition nor is it an official diagnosis; it is a type of personality, one which is likely also to be labelled ‘anti-social’.
-Within criminal behaviour psychopaths feature highly especially in very serious crime such as murder and serial murder.
-In fact almost all serial killers are psychopaths.
+Being a ‘psychopath’ is not a mental health condition nor is it an official diagnosis; it is a type of personality, one which is likely also to be labeled ‘anti-social’.
+Within criminal behavior, psychopaths feature highly especially in very serious crime such as murder and serial murder.
+In fact, almost all serial killers are psychopaths.

 We commonly separate ourselves from psychopaths in an ‘us’ and ‘them’ mentality under the assurance that they are rare specimens and not people we are likely to encounter in everyday life.
 This assurance and assumption is entirely wrong.

 Psychopaths make up around 1% of our general population, although few become the serial killer figure we associate with their label.
 In fact, research suggests you will find just as many psychopaths in high-flying corporate settings as you will inside a prison population, up to 21% to be precise.

 The lack of emotional attachment, little concern or fear of other people’s feelings and a strong belief in themselves has pushed psychopathic personalities to do very well in the workplace.
 They often climb the ladder of corporate success being able to think fast, make harsh decisions and focus entirely on business cutting out the personal.
 Similar to the true narcissist, these are qualities attractive to employers who are looking for a focused, driven and ruthless leader.
 How long such individuals can maintain their success, however, without stepping too far or straying into illegal activities is another matter but take a look within politics and corporate business and you’ll find psychopaths occupying some important positions.

 “Being a psychopath might predispose someone to short-term success.
 They tend to be charming and flamboyant, which makes it easier to be successful in the short-run, although that may be purchased at expense of long-term failure.”